Awambeng/dev-setup-script/README.md

     ```

 4. **Follow the prompts**:
-    - The script will ask you for your desired Java version and your GitHub email to generate SSH keys and configure Git.
+    - The script will automatically detect your operating system and ask you for your desired Java version and your GitHub email to generate SSH keys and configure Git.
     - You will also have the option to skip the SSH setup if you do not need GitHub SSH keys.

 5. **Add the SSH key to your GitHub account** (if you chose to set up SSH keys):